 To achieve these goals, controls and guidelines are being expanded and aligned with international standards.
 They include everything from drug registration and marketing authorization validation to post-market surveillance.

-Track-and-trace Indonesia: The difference between the Indonesian Identification Barcode and the Authentication Barcode
+Differences between the Identification and the Authentication Code

 Pharmaceutical companies in Indonesia are required to use 2D codes that enable the tracking and tracing of medicines.
 For their track-and-trace system, manufacturers are expected to comply with GS1 standards.